Mandatory Danish tax consolidation

 Firstly, there is the thin capitalisation rule.
 This rule works to disallow gross interest costs and capital losses on related company debt to the extent the overall debt-to-equity ratio based on market values exceeds 4:1.
 Related company debt includes external bank debt if group member companies have provided guarantees to the bank.
 This rule only applies if the controlled debt exceeds DKK 10 million.
 When calculating the 4:1 ratio, a special consolidation rule applies if two or more companies are considered affiliated (note that the definition of affiliated companies differs from the definition under the Danish rules on joint taxation).
 There is no recharacterisation of interest as dividends.

 Secondly, there is an asset-based rule that applies in relation to financing costs that remain after the thin capitalisation limitation.
-To the extent a Danish company on a stand-alone basis or, if part of a joint tax group, together with group companies has net financing costs in excess of DKK 21.3 million, the deductibility of the remaining financing costs can be limited to an amount equal to 2.7% for tax year 2019 of the tax basis of certain assets of the group.
+To the extent a Danish company on a stand-alone basis or, if part of a joint tax group, together with group companies has net financing costs in excess of DKK 21.3 million, the deductibility of the remaining financing costs can be limited to an amount equal to 2.3% for tax year 2021 (2.5% in 2020) of the tax basis of certain assets of the group.
 Net financing costs consist of, among other things, interest income/expenses, taxable gains/losses on debt, receivables and financial contracts, taxable gains/losses on shares, and taxable dividends.

 Thirdly, there is an EBITDA-based rule that works to limit the deductibility of financing costs that remain after the thin capitalisation test and the asset-based rule to an amount equal to 30% of the Danish company’s/tax group’s taxable EBITDA income.
 This rule applies the same definition of net financing costs as the asset-based rule, and it allows for a minimum deduction of DKK 22.3 million.
-Financing costs that are limited in accordance to this rule do not lapse but can be carried forward to the next tax year.
+Exceeding borrowing costs that are disallowed by the EBITDA rule can indefinitely be carried forward for potential use, and unutilised interest deduction capacity can be carried forward for the five following income years.

 If a Danish resident company has a debt to a non-Danish resident creditor (person or company) that considers the payments as dividends on a contributed capital (hybrid financing), the debt will also, in accordance with Danish rule, be requalified as equity.
 The Danish debtor company is then cut off from deducting the interest cost and/or capital losses on the requalified debt.